-In a large saucepan/pot add 1 tablespoon oil and in batches, over medium-high heat, cook beef until brown ( a little char on the meat adds to the flavor but do not burn).
-Cook batches in even layers in the pan and do not overfill.
+In a large saucepan/pot add 1 tablespoon oil and in batches, over medium-high heat, cook beef until brown ( a little char on the meat adds to the flavour but please do not burn).
+Cook batches in even layers in the pan and do not overfill the pan.
 Once cooked, empty into a large bowl and set aside.

 Add another tablespoon of oil to the same pan and over medium-high heat add the onions, bacon and capsicum and cook, stirring regularly, until the onions, capsicum and garlic are soft and the bacon is fragrant.

 Add the smoked paprika, chilli powder, beef stock, beer, tomato paste, soy sauce and chopped rosemary and stir through and bring to the boil.

 Add the beef back to the saucepan, partially cover with a lid so that a small amount of steam can vent out and simmer for 1 hour.

 After one hour add the sliced mushrooms, stir through and simmer for a further 40 minutes, partially covered or until the meat is tender.

 Preheat your oven to 200°C/400°F.

 Place your meat mixture into a 25cm/10 inch round baking dish, add a little freshly cracked black pepper over the top and set aside.

 Place one pastry sheet on a board, add evenly spread half the cheese spread and evenly sprinkle half the chives and half the parsley over the sheet.
 Sandwich with another pastry sheet on top.
 Slice the pastry into 8 evenly spaced slices from top to bottom, then twist each slice multiple times and then coil into a spiral circle and place on top of the meat mixture.
 Continue placing the twisted and coiled pastry evenly over your meat mixture until they are all used and repeat the process with the remaining pastry, cheese and herbs.